Offering online, hybrid, flexible and face-to-face classes

 - How will classroom capacity be managed to reduce density?

-Assigned seats will be used in all classrooms that are holding face-to-face classes.
-For more on how classroom capacity will be managed, visit the "Instructional Delivery & Classroom Capacity" section on the Social Distancing Measures page.
+Classrooms and public spaces on campus are de-densified to promote physical distancing.
+Assigned seats and attendance tracking will be used in all classrooms that are holding face-to-face classes.
+For more on how classroom capacity will be managed, visit the "Instructional Delivery & Classroom Capacity" section on the Physical Distancing Measures page.

 - What will lab classes look like?